awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-transit-gateways.md

 1. Choose the gateway you want to modify and then choose **Edit**\.

-1. In **Allowed prefixes**, enter the prefixes \(separated by a comma, or on a new line\) which the Direct Connect gateway advertises to the on\-premises data center\.
+1. In **Allowed prefixes**, enter the prefixes which the Direct Connect gateway advertises to the on\-premises data center\.
+For multiple prefixes, separate each prefix by a comma or put each prefix on a new line\.
 The prefixes you add should match the Amazon VPC CIDRs for all virtual private gateways\.
 For more information on allowed prefixes, see [Allowed prefixes interactions](allowed-to-prefixes.md)\.

 1. Choose **Edit association**\.

    In the **Gateway association** section the **State** displays **updating**\.
 When complete, the **State** changes to **associated**\.

 1. Choose **Disassociate**\.

+1. Choose **Disassociate** again to confirm that you want to disassociate the gateway\.

+   In the** Gateway association** section the **State** displays **disassociating**\.
+When complete, a confirmation message displays and the gateway is removed from the section\.
+This might take several minutes or longer to complete\.

 **To associate a transit gateway using the command line or API**
 + [create\-direct\-connect\-gateway\-association](https://docs.aws.amazon.com/cli/latest/reference/directconnect/create-direct-connect-gateway-association.html) \(AWS CLI\)